 - Tip 5: Kill mice and rats — If rodents have already made their presence known, it's time to get tough.
 Victor® sells snap traps in a variety of designs that you can place around the outside of coops at the spots where mice and rats are most likely to attempt entry.
-For mice, some of the best options on the market include the Clean-Kill™ and Tri-Kill™ traps, which efficiently silence mice the moment they step inside.
+For mice, one of the best options on the market include the Clean-Kill™, which efficiently silence mice the moment they step inside.
 If you need to eradicate a rat infestation, the high-voltage shock of the Rat Zapper Ultra will kill off 60 of the rodents on a single set of batteries.

 How to Get Rid of Mice and Rats Without Poison